Minden: Other Christian Communities

-Further Christian communities are the New Apostolics, the Mormons, Jehovah's Witnesses and others.
-Many of the Germans who have immigrated from Russia and Central Asian countries belong to baptistic or mennonitic communities.
+Christian communities include the New Apostolics, the Mormons, Jehovah's Witnesses and others.
+Many of the Germans migrating from Russia and Central Asian countries belong to baptistic or mennonitic communities.

-A small Quakers' community existed during the 19th century, but only their cemetery has remained.
+A small Quakers' community existed during the 19th century, but only their cemetery remains.

 Non-Christian Religions

 Jewish

-A Jewish community has existed in Minden since 1270 and grew up to 400 members in the 19th century.
-After World War II the Jewish community was reconstituted and has today (2020) about 85 members.
-The Minden synagogue was built in 1865 and destroyed in the November pogrom on 9 November 1938.
-A new synagogue was inaugurated near to the old place in 1958 and is the centre of the Jewish community.
+A Jewish community has existed in Minden since 1270 and grew to around 400 members in the 19th century.
+After World War II the Jewish community was reconstituted and in 2020 had about 85 members.
+The Minden synagogue built in 1865 was destroyed in the November pogrom on 9 November 1938, so a new synagogue was inaugurated nearby in 1958.

 Muslims

-In the last half century a considerable Muslim community has grown in Minden with three existing mosques.
+In the last half century a considerable Muslim community has grown in Minden with three mosques.

 Politics

 Mayor

-The Mayor is the head of the town, the leader of town administration and chairman of the city council.
-The Mayor is elected every five years.

-The current Mayor of Minden is Michael Jäcke of the Social Democratic Party (SPD) since 2015 and re-elected in 2020 with 54.3% of the votes.
+The mayor, elected every five years, is the head of the town, the leader of town administration and chairman of the city council.
+As of 2024, the mayor of Minden has been Michael Jäcke of the Social Democratic Party (SPD) since 2015, re-elected in 2020 with 54.3% of votes.